jaxxfox/ScienceLiaisonLibrarianship/Slides/ScholarlyCommunication/slides.md

 - Indexed journals
 - Invented basic metrics
 - Impact factor

----

-# Proposed that who cites who and what is one way to analyze science
+- Proposed that who cites who and what is one way to analyze science

-(Article?)

 ---